Mexico : Safety by City

 Pickpocket risk in Mexico City is high, especially in the crowded streets.
-In order not to attract attention of thieves, it is advisable not to wear expensive things around with you and avoid isolated areas.
-It is always a good idea to keep a copy of your passport and visa with you and leave the original at your hotel room or safe.
+In order not to attract the attention of thieves, it is advisable not to wear expensive things around with you and avoid isolated areas.
+It is always a good idea to keep a copy of your passport and visa with you and leave the original in your hotel room or safe.

 NATURAL DISASTERS RISK : MEDIUM